profbmuthu/CCrime/_posts/2017-1-2-scrumPlans.md

 published: true
 ---

+Planning is preparing a sequence of action steps to achieve some specific goal.
+When planning is carried, out methodically, it  reduces the time and effort to achieve the desired goal.
+Planning is the process of thinking about and organizing the activities required to achieve a desired goal.
 All activities are planned.
-There are various types of planning.
+Plan There are various types of planning.
 This article is limited to scrum planning.
 Scrum includes three levels of planning:

 - Release Planning,
 - Sprint Planning,